blaueck/tf-mtcnn/README.md

 # Requirement
 - tensorflow >= 1.5.0 (older version may work as well, but it is not tested)
 - opencv python binding (for reading image and show the result)
-- pycaffe (for convert model from caffe to tensorflow)
+- pycaffe (optional, for convert model from caffe to tensorflow)

 # Run
 ```bash